nesterovsky-bros/parallel-refactoring/README.md

 ```

 Mark ⬅️ 1 points to a transaction resource created at start and disposed at the end.
-Let's, again, assume for the purpose of discussion it add 1 millisecond and each side.
+Let's, again, assume for the purpose of discussion it adds 1 millisecond on each side of transaction.

 So, just 2 milliseconds?
 Who cares?